As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where is Zebra Jasper Found?

 The Zebra jasper is mined in Russia, Africa, and India.
-However, you can also find it in Brazil, Egypt, the U.S., Kazakhstan, Madagascar, Canada, or Uruguay.
+However, you can also find it in Brazil, Egypt, the U.S., Kazakhstan, Madagascar, Canada, and Uruguay.

 Where is Yellow Jasper Found?